Derangements in Subspace Actions of Finite Classical Groups: Main results: proportion of derangements in subspace actions

 Suppose that $q$ is fixed.
 For $q \geq 4$, by Corollary \ref{regssO} the $n \rightarrow \infty$ limiting proportion of regular semisimple elements in $\Omega^{\pm}(2n,q)$ is $(1+\frac{q}{q^2-1})$ multiplied by the corresponding limit for the symplectic groups (given by Theorem \ref{Spregss}) and hence is at least .573.
 The result follows from Theorems \ref{Otorus2} and \ref{1stDn} since $.573-1/2 \geq .056$.
 For $q=2$, Corollary \ref{regssO} and Theorem \ref{Spregss} imply that the the $n \rightarrow \infty$ limiting proportion of regular semisimple elements in $\Omega^{\pm}(2n,2)$ is at least .47.
 The result follows from Theorems \ref{Otorus2} and \ref{2ndDn} since $.47-.414 \geq .056$. \end{proof}

 Next we analyze the case of totally singular $k$-spaces when $q$ is even.

-\begin{theorem} Suppose that $1 \leq k \leq n$ is fixed.
+\begin{theorem} Suppose that $1 \leq k < n$ is fixed.
 Let $q$ be even.
-For all but finitely many pairs $(n,q)$, the proportion of elements in $\Omega^{\pm}(2n,q)$ which are regular semisimple and derangements on totally singular k-spaces is at least $.073$. \end{theorem}
+For all but finitely many pairs $(n,q)$, the proportion of elements in $\Omega^{\pm}(2n,q)$ which are regular semisimple and derangements on totally singular $k$-spaces is at least $.056$. \end{theorem}

-\begin{proof} From Theorem \ref{GL result}, the proportion of regular semisimple elements in $\Omega^{\pm}(2n,q)$ goes to $1$ for $q$ sufficiently large uniformly in $n$.
-Thus by part 4 of Theorem \ref{Otorus2} and Theorem \ref{reducetounitary2} the result follows for $q$ sufficiently large since $1-1/2>.073$.